Hinduism in the West: Hinduism-derived elements in popular culture

-Growing out of the enthusiasm for Hinduism in 1960s counterculture, modern western popular culture has adopted certain elements ultimately based in Hinduism which are not now considered necessarily practiced in a religious or spiritual setting.
-It is estimated that around 30 million Americans and 5 million Europeans regularly practice some form of Hatha Yoga, mainly as exercise.
+Growing out of the enthusiasm for Hinduism in 1960s counterculture, modern western popular culture adopted elements of Hinduism which are now not considered necessary to practice in a religious context.
+For example, it is estimated that around 30 million Americans and 5 million Europeans regularly practice some form of Hatha Yoga, mainly as exercise.
 In Australia, the number of practitioners is about 300,000.
 In New Zealand, the number is also around 300,000.

 Author Kathleen Hefferon comments that "In the West, a more modernized "New Age" version of Ayurveda has recently gained popularity as a unique form of complementary and alternative medicine".

 "Vegetarianism, nonviolent ethics, yoga, and meditation—all have enjoyed spates of Occidental popularity in the last 40 years, often influenced by ISKCON directly, if not indirectly."